-Haut Medoc Bordeaux Wine Guide with a history of the appellation, information on the style and character of the best wines, producer and chateaux listings with links to pages on every important property from the top chateaux in the Haut Medoc, Bordeaux wine region with wine tasting notes, histories of the properties, images, technical information and Bordeaux wine buying tips for the best wines and top chateau in the Haut Medoc appellation as well in the communes of Listrac, Moulis and the Medoc.
+Haut Medoc Bordeaux Wine Guide with a history of the appellation, information on the style and character of the best wines, producer and chateaux listings with links to pages on every important property from the top chateaux in the Haut Medoc, Bordeaux wine region with wine tasting notes, top ten facts about the Haut Medoc, histories of the properties, tips for wine and food pairing with Haut Medoc wine, images, technical information and Bordeaux wine buying tips for the best wines and top chateau in the Haut Medoc appellation as well in the communes of Listrac, Moulis and the Medoc.

 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, the grapes used to produce Bordeaux wine and even vintage summaries covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide